Deep Cleaning vs. Regular Cleaning After the Winter Slump: What Does Your Home Need Right Now?

 Additional Tips for Homes with Pets

 Pet homes are well-loved and truly lived-in homes, and they come with extra cleanup that’s easy to underestimate.
+Sometimes, these home come with unique cleaning challenges that go beyond what you see on the surface.
 Even with regular vacuuming, hair and dust settle into places you don’t immediately see.

 PRO TIP: Use a vacuum with a HEPA filter and a pet-specific attachment.
 For fabrics, a lint roller or sticky brush works wonders on smaller surfaces.
 For rugs, try shaking them out outside or investing in a professional steam clean a few times a year.